morrownr/8821au-20210708/README.md

 ## 8821au ( 8821au.ko ) :rocket:

 Hot: An in-kernel driver for the rtl8821/11au chipsets has been merged into kernels 6.13 and 6.14.
 Installing this driver will automatically blacklist the new in-kernel driver, which is part of the rtw88 series of drivers.
-The new in-kernel driver is Linux Standards compliant and is a much better driver than this one.
-This driver will no longer get API related updates beyond kernel 6.13.
+The new in-kernel driver is Linux Standards compliant (mac80211) and is a much better driver than this one.
+This driver will no longer get API related updates beyond kernel 6.14.
 Pull Requests are still welcome.
+If you use a kernel prior to 6.14, it is possible use the new standards compliant driver.
+See: https://github.com/lwfinger/rtw88

 ## Linux Driver for USB WiFi Adapters that are based on the RTL8811AU and RTL8821AU Chipsets